ops-center/grafana-dashboards/stash/README.md

   --set-file license=/path/to/license-file.txt
 ```

-Make sure to use the appropriate label in `monitoring.serviceMonitor.labels` field according to your setup.
-This label is used by the Prometheus server to select the desired ServiceMonitor.

 #### 3. Install / Upgrade Stash to Enable Monitoring

 Now, install Stash Enterprise edition with monitoring enabled.
 You can follow the following guide for detailed instructions on enabling monitoring in Stash from [here](https://stash.run/docs/laster/guides/latest/monitoring/prometheus_operator/#enable-monitoring-in-stash).